 Instead, the portion of the Generating Facility that has not been developed will be converted to Energy-Only Deliverability Status, resulting in Partial Capacity Deliverability Status for the Generating Facility.
 However, where the Generating Facility has multiple Resource IDs for different portions of the Generating Facility, each such portion will have its own Deliverability Status independent from the entire Generating Facility.
 The portion of the Generating Facility assigned to any individual Resource ID may have Full Capacity Deliverability Status where the portion assigned to another Resource ID may have Energy-Only Deliverability Status and the Generating Facility as a whole would have Partial Capacity Deliverability Status.

 If the Generating Facility downsizes pursuant to CAISO Tariff Appendix DD Section 7.5 to the portion of the project in service and operating in the CAISO markets, and that portion of the Generating Facility has Full Capacity Deliverability Status, the whole Generating Facility will revert to Full Capacity Deliverability Status.

+Energy-Only Conversions

+A project that fails to meet or maintain commercial viability criteria will be converted to Energy-Only Deliverability Status.
+Interconnection Customers may not reduce their cost responsibility or interconnection financial security for any assigned delivery network upgrades unless it is determined that the assigned delivery network upgrades are no longer needed for current Interconnection Customers.
+This evaluation will be performed as part of the reassessment study process described in Section 7.4 of Appendix DD to the CAISO Tariff.

 Post-COD Modification Review Process

-The Interconnection Customer or the Participating TO may undertake modifications to its facilities, subject to Section 25 of the CAISO Tariff, Article 5.19 of the LGIA, and Article 3.4.5 of the SGIA if the Interconnection Customer has achieved its Commercial Operation Date.
-The post-COD modification review process is similar to the Material Modification Assessment process with the exception that any modification request submitted after the project achieves COD will be evaluated based on changes to the total MW capacity of the Generating Facility and changes to its electrical characteristics, while the Material Modification Assessment process evaluates the impact to the cost or timing of other Interconnection Requests.
+The Interconnection Customer or the Participating TO may undertake modifications to its facilities, subject to Section 25 of the CAISO Tariff, Article 5.19 of the LGIA, and Article 3.4.5 of the SGIA if the Interconnection Customer has achieved its COD.
+The post-COD modification review process is similar to the MMA process with the exception that any modification request submitted after the project achieves COD will be evaluated based on changes to the total MW capacity of the Generating Facility and changes to its electrical characteristics, while the MMA process evaluates the impact to the cost or timing of other Interconnection Requests.

 Scope of Modifications